Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

 You're ***jumping across multiple versions***, so there's no direct update path from the mod author.(1) { .annotate }

 1. Well... — ***update paths are pretty rare anyway***...
-It's always "download the whole thing again."
+It's usually always "download the whole thing again."
 But this makes for a perfect real-world example of the pain we all experience.

-**The old way:** Queue up another massive `8.2GB` download.
+**The old way:** Queue up another `8.2GB` download.
 Go grab coffee, maybe lunch.
 Hope your internet doesn't hiccup.

 **The Nx2.0 way:** Here's the game-changer — ***(51.8% !!) of that massive download consists of files you already have on your hard drive*** from the previous version.